masternodepools/QTWalletClient/README.md

 # QTWalletClient in C# .Net
-Simple client to communicate with qt-wallets.
+Simple client to communicate with qt-wallets, such as bitcoin-qt.

 Example usage: